 Are Black Beans Gluten-Free?
 The Truth for Celiac Concerns

 When considering a gluten-free diet, it’s important to know which foods naturally contain gluten and which do not.
-Gluten is a protein found in grains such as wheat, barley, and rye, and it can cause health issues for those with celiac disease or gluten sensitivity.
+Gluten is a protein found in grains like wheat, barley, and rye, and it can cause health issues for individuals with celiac disease or gluten sensitivity.
 Legumes, including black beans, are not grains and thus do not contain gluten, making them an excellent option for those looking to maintain a gluten-free diet.
 Their versatility and health benefits make them a favorable choice for a variety of meals.

 However, complications can arise during processing and packaging, as cross-contamination with gluten-containing foods is possible.
 To ensure black beans are truly gluten-free, it’s critical to read labels and choose products that are certified gluten-free.
 For individuals with severe gluten intolerance, this careful selection is essential to avoid the health risks associated with gluten exposure.